 President, First Vice President, Second Vice President, Treasurer, and Clerk are elected bi-annually by the membership at VSEA’s Annual Meeting.
 These Officers, in addition to official duties, act as conduits between the Chapters, Departments, Council, Stewards, Staff, and members.
 They also sit on the VSEA Board of Trustees.

 In addition to the Officers, the Board consists of Unit Trustees, District Trustees, and the immediate Past President.
 The VSEA Board of Trustees manages the operations of the organization.
-The Board considers proposals, resolutions, and suggestions from a variety of sources including, Staff, Council, Committees, Chapters, Departments, Units and individual members.
+The Board considers proposals, resolutions, and suggestions from a variety of sources including, Staff, Council, Committees, Chapters, Departments, Units, and individual members.
 It also determines the organization’s future direction, aims, goals, and priorities.
-The Board is responsible for fiscal The VSEA Organization oversight, policy development and the overall management of the organization.
+The Board is responsible for fiscal oversight, policy development, and the organization’s overall management.

 Board of Trustees members are elected every three years (Except for the BOT Officers and VSC seat which hold elections every two years.)
 For the complete list of board members, click here.